HariXDT/Bhakr/app.md

 // app.js
 import { initializeApp } from 'https://www.gstatic.com/firebasejs/10.7.1/firebase-app.js';
 import { getDatabase, ref, set, get, push, onValue, serverTimestamp } from 'https://www.gstatic.com/firebasejs/10.7.1/firebase-database.js';
+// Import the functions you need from the SDKs you need import { initializeApp } from "firebase/app";
+import { getAnalytics } from "firebase/analytics";

 // Replace with your Firebase configuration
 // Your web app's Firebase configuration